magento/merchdocs/src/catalog/inventory-product-stock-options.md

       If cleared, enter the stock level amount that triggers the item's out of stock notice.
 The amount entered is subtracted from the item's Salable Quantity at the stock level.

-       Select to use Default |Magento checks the product Advanced Inventory options for configuration settings.
+       Select to use Default - Magento checks the product Advanced Inventory options for configuration settings.
        Clear to Modify|Enter a value for the Notify Quantity, overriding Advanced Inventory and Store configuration settings.

 1. When complete, click <span class="btn">Done</span>, then <span class="btn">Save</span>.